gospeldesk/www.gospeldesk.org/_posts/2024-02-20-welcome-to-gospel-desk.md

 outright antagonistic.
 Not a general American Christian audience, which might perhaps have found interest in a book of devotional meditations, but whose interest would quickly wane.
-I wanted to bring this gift—if it be a genuine gift—to the Church.
+I wanted to bring this gift—if it be a genuine gift—to the Church, and though I was Anglican, I knew it was the Orthodox Church whose verdict mattered.

 I decided to commission icons.

-Though I was Anglican, I knew it was the Orthodox Church whose acceptance mattered.
-I consulted with Andrew Gould of the [Orthodox Arts Journal](https://orthodoxartsjournal.org/).
-At one point, he off-handedly remarked that what I had undertaken was “just an Anglican art project,” that these were “not truly liturgical objects.”
+Consulting with Andrew Gould of the [Orthodox Arts Journal](https://orthodoxartsjournal.org/), he off-handedly remarked that what I had undertaken was “just an Anglican art project,” that these were “not truly liturgical objects.”
 It’s not wholly false to say that I converted to Orthodoxy to prove Andrew wrong.
 Thanks be to God!

 ### Gospel Desk Today and Tomorrow